Home

 In 1901, the Connellsville Courier reported that Kate "was made happy [on] Christmas] by receiving a handsome bedroom suite.
 She knew nothing of it until delivered at her home.
 It was presented to her by her daughter-in-law, Mrs. John Miner."

 Joel died at age 86 on Aug.
-11, 1913, just days before the 1st annual Minerd Reunion, the last survivor of his family.
+11, 1913, just days before the first annual Minerd Reunion, the last survivor of his family.

-Kate survived him by seven years, and died in 1920.
-They and son David are buried in unmarked plots at the Seneff Cemetery near Rogers Mill, seen here.
+Kate outlived him by seven years.
+She was afflicted with a stroke and died at the age of 83 on Jan.
+5, 1920.
+She, Joel and son David are buried in unmarked plots at the Seneff Cemetery near Rogers Mill, seen below.